•

 • Schools and departments should work with their Financial Partner and/or Purchaser to complete the purchase order.

-• Users with a valid Institution Apple ID can log into the ECommerce web site and order Apple devices.
-An Apple device order is known as a proposal.
+• An Apple device order is known as a proposal.
 Once a proposal is approved by the school or department, it goes to the Strategic Sourcing department for completion.

 • Apple devices have a 1-year factory warranty.
 Additional warranty coverage (known as AppleCare) can be purchased for any Apple device, at the time of purchase or any time afterward before the first year is up.

-PC’s for People has been selected as the district’s technology recycling provider.
+PCs for People (https://www.pcsforpeople.org/) has been selected as the district’s technology recycling provider.
 See the brief mission statement from PC’s for People below:

 PCs for People is a non-profit, and our mission is Digital Inclusion.
 We feel like everyone in our community should be able to afford a computer and internet service.
 How we "get there" is by partnering with key businesses and agencies in town, and repurposing and recycling their "retired" PCs, Laptops, and related e-waste, for the low-income community.
 PCs for People is NAID (data secure) and R2 (no landfill policy) certified.
 Our recycling services are safe and secure.
 The icing on the cake is that our partners are helping bridge the digital divide in our community.

-When scheduling a pickup, the form will ask for the below information:
+When scheduling a pickup, the form will ask for the following information:

 • Would we have access to a loading dock onsite?